hissain/youtuber-debunked/README.md

 - Download audio from YouTube videos.
 - Transcribe the audio content.
 - Optionally enhance the transcription using the **Gemini API**.
+- Optionally detect logical faults in the transctiption using the **Gemini API**.

 This tool is particularly useful for analyzing transcriptions to identify **logical fallacies** and **incorrect claims** made by YouTubers.